imYash17/Courtroom_YashModi/README.md

 # Courtroom_YashModi
 It is an intelligent courtroom simulation system using Large Language Model (LLM) agents.

-# 🏛️ Courtroom Simulation with LLaMA 3 & Autonomous Agents
+# 🏛️ Courtroom Simulation with Autonomous Agents

 This project simulates courtroom trials using autonomous agents powered by LLaMA 3.
 It uses structured case data (CSV format) and a Supervisor Agent to dynamically conduct trials with Judges, Lawyers, and Witnesses.
 The goal is to evaluate the outcome (verdict) of each case through intelligent interaction and legal reasoning.